trullock/NUglify/readme.md

 Console.WriteLine(result.Code);   // prints: This is a text
 ```

-## Documentation

-The original documentation of the project is available [here](doc/readme.md)

-## Background

-You may wonder why this fork?
-Here are a few reasons:

-- Ron Logan announced that he is no longer able to maintain this project [here](http://ajaxmin.codeplex.com/discussions/587925)
-- While ASP.NET 5.0+ is now relying on the **node.js** ecosystem for its client side tooling (e.g: minify), NUglify is **still useful** in scenarios where we need to access this tooling from a .NET application (not necessarily an ASP one) without having to install another developer platform.
-I can't believe that Ajaxmin could be left behind while it is still valuable!
-- The original code was also hosted on codeplex making it a much less appealing code source platform to collaborate compare to github.
-- It was not possible to keep the history of the commits, as the Ajaxmin SVN codeplex seems to be completely down
-- I wanted the library to be compatible with CoreCLR/dotnet-cli scenarios
-- I may also take the time to cleanup a bit the code.
-See the [Status](#status) section below

-> **NOTE**: This is an open-source project and I don't claim to be the (only) maintainer of this project, so contributors and PR are much welcome!

-## Status
+## Questions

-- [x] Migrate code from codeplex
-- [x] Port code to `xproj` + `project.json` for .NET3.5, .NET4.x+ and NETCore
-- [x] Rename namespaces
-- [x] Rename files and put them in a single class per file as much as possible
-- [x] Publsih a nuget package
-- [x] Add HTML compressor/minify
-- [ ] Try to evaluate a some point if we couldn't collaborate with a project like [Jint](https://github.com/sebastienros/jint) to leverage on a common JavaScript parser infrastructure
+- [ ] Can we collaborate with a project like [Jint](https://github.com/sebastienros/jint) to leverage on a common JavaScript parser infrastructure?
-- [ ] Try to evaluate to leverage on [AngleSharp](https://github.com/AngleSharp/AngleSharp) for the HTML/Css minification
+- [ ] Can we utilise [AngleSharp](https://github.com/AngleSharp/AngleSharp) for the HTML/Css minification?

 ## License